wp-plugins/events-manager-extended/readme.txt

 * Bugfix: let the includes happen later on, so all init code happens first
 * Bugfix: better placeholder matching/replacing
 * Bugfix: don't use mysql2date, it doesn't respect the "G" for the date function, we now use date_i18n+strtotime
+* Feature: added an option to remove leading zeros from minutes: 09 becomes 9, 00 becomes empty